jiayuelinn/HydroResKit/README.md

 HydroResKit is an open-source toolkit and resilience-ready data workflow for watershed climate-adaptation assessment.

 The project is designed for a Frontiers of Computer Science Code & Data letter.
-It does not aim to replace hydrological datasets such as CAMELS, CCAM, Caravan, or HydroATLAS, nor model-building frameworks such as HydroMT.
-Instead, it provides a task-specific layer that maps open Earth-science and socio-environmental data into a reproducible watershed resilience schema.
+It aims to provide a task-specific layer that maps open Earth-science and socio-environmental data into a reproducible watershed resilience schema.

 ## Associated publication